Advantage Shaping as Surrogate Reward Maximization: Unifying Pass@K Policy Gradients: A Regularized Surrogate Rewards Perspective

-\paragraph{Implications for the ``Prioritized Sampling'' strategy of Kimi~1.5.} An interesting observation potentially supporting the practical value of skew-R: Kimi~1.5~\citep{team2025kimi} performs priority sampling in their RL experiments, reweighting each example by $1 - \rhohat$ to allow harder examples to appear more frequently.
+\textbf{Implications for the ``Prioritized Sampling'' strategy of Kimi~1.5.}~ An interesting observation potentially supporting the practical value of skew-R: Kimi~1.5~\citep{team2025kimi} performs priority sampling in their RL experiments, reweighting each example by $1 - \rhohat$ to allow harder examples to appear more frequently.
 This corresponds to the advantage shaping of skew-R (Eq.~\eqref{eq:R skewr}) applied at the example level rather than within gradient computation.
 Thus, our interpretation as regularized reward maximization provides a direct justification for their empirically motivated practical choice.

-\paragraph{Consistency of interpretations.} In the large-sample limit $N \gg 1$, skew-R is equivalent to GRPO$_{K=2}$.
+\textbf{Consistency of interpretations.}~ In the large-sample limit $N \gg 1$, skew-R is equivalent to GRPO$_{K=2}$.
 In Appendix~\ref{sec:grpok_vs_skewr}, we elaborate on this comparison with emphasis on interpreting the reverse-engineered surrogate reward.
-We show that GRPO$_{K=2}$ effectively optimizes an incomplete-beta-function transformation of the Pass@2 ($\rho_2$) reward, $ \Bc\!\big(1-(1-\rho_2)^{1/2}; \tfrac{1}{2}, \tfrac{3}{2}\big), $ and that this objective is algebraically identical to the skew-R surrogate in Eq.~\eqref{eq:R skewr}.
+We show that GRPO$_{K=2}$ effectively optimizes an incomplete-beta-function transformation of the Pass@2 ($\rho_2$) reward, $ \Bc\!(1-(1-\rho_2)^{1/2}; 1/2, 3/2), $ and that this objective is algebraically identical to the skew-R surrogate in Eq.~\eqref{eq:R skewr}.
 Thus, in the population limit, both methods are in fact maximizing the same scalar objective.
 This validates our surrogate-reward reverse-engineering framework, but it also highlights a subtle interpretive question about what constitutes “regularization.”
-The interpretation depends on which performance metric we take as the target: \begin{itemize}[leftmargin=*] \item \emph{Pass@K performance target.} If Pass@K ($\rho_K$) is treated as the true performance metric, then GRPO$_K$ should be viewed as directly maximizing a smooth, monotone surrogate of $\rho_K$.
-In this view there is no extra penalty term: we are simply doing surrogate maximization of the evaluation metric itself. \item \emph{$0/1$ performance target.} In contrast, if 0/1 reward is the ultimate objective (as with skew-R and prioritized sampling), the interpretation changes.
-The baseline GRPO already optimizes a surrogate of 0/1 reward ($\arcsin(\sqrt{\rho})$), and the extra multiplicative $(1-\rhohat)$ reweighting is interpreted as adding a \emph{regularizer term} to that baseline. \end{itemize} Both lenses are mathematically consistent; the choice is purely about framing of the learning goal.
+The interpretation depends on which performance metric we take as the target: (1) \emph{Pass@K target.} If Pass@K ($\rho_K$) is treated as the true performance metric, then GRPO$_K$ should be viewed as directly maximizing a smooth, monotone surrogate of $\rho_K$.
+In this view there is no extra penalty term: we are simply doing surrogate maximization of the evaluation metric itself.
+(2) \emph{$0/1$ target.} In contrast, if 0/1 reward is the ultimate objective (as with skew-R), the interpretation changes.
+The baseline GRPO already optimizes a surrogate $\arcsin(\sqrt{\rho})$, and the extra multiplicative $(1-\rhohat)$ reweighting is interpreted as adding a \emph{regularizer term} to that baseline.